osamja/my-personal-website/info.md

 # Deployment

-Find out which processes are listening on which ports sudo netstat -tulpn
+ - Find out which processes are listening on which ports
+    * sudo netstat -tulpn

 ### Things to do:
+ - Remove the '#' that is appearing in the URLs
+    * Use BrowserRouter rather than HashRouter

 ### Sprint Backlog 1/21/19 - 2/4/19
-1. Remove the '#' that is appearing in the URLs
-2. Edit the projects page
+ - Edit the projects page
-3. Evaluate size of homepage (num of bytes)
+ - Evaluate size of homepage (num of bytes)
-4. When the deployment shell script is run, kill the existing process on the port
+ - When the deployment shell script is run, kill the existing process on the port
-5. Edit the books page
+ - Edit the books page (Fix two headers)
-6. Create font for 'Sammy Javed' header
+ - Create font for 'Sammy Javed' header
-7. Edit the photography section
+ - Add the photography section

 ### Product Backlog
+ - Create an error 404 page
+ - Redirect osamjaved.com to sammyjaved.com
+ - Populate the Bio page
+ - Populate the travel page